NikiKras/TaskForVisualizationPython/README.md

-# TaskForVisualizationPython
+# TaskForVisualizationInPython
-Training case: visualize health insurance data with Python
+Training case: visualize health insurance data with Python.
 # Case data
 There is a table «insurance.csv».
 It is taken from an open source - kaggle.com.
 The table contains the patient data columns: